• Skip to primary navigation

 Are pickled onions healthy?

 Instead of worrying about the health benefits of particular foods, I recommend eating a variety of foods and getting creative with nutrient packed fruits and vegetables.
-Pickled onions are great because they add a lot of flavor to a dish!
+Pickled onions add lots of flavor to food.

 • Red Onions and Jalapeno: Vegetarian Burrito Bowl, Refried Bean Tacos, Breakfast Tacos, and Chorizo Breakfast Casserole (you can also add your spicy pickled onions to these recipes).